King's Scholarship (Thailand)

 The King's Scholarship is a prestigious merit-based scholarship for overseas undergraduate studies awarded to upper-secondary school graduates in Thailand.
 The qualifying examinations are organized by the Thai Office of the Civil Service Commission, and are extremely competitive; a total of nine scholarships are awarded annually.
 The scholarship is widely considered to be the greatest academic achievement possible for Thai school students.

 Unlike other Thai Government scholarships, the King's Scholarship does not have bond requirements for recipients to work for the Thai Government.
-The only requirement of the scholarship is that recipients return to work in Thailand for a period equal to the duration of their studies at some point.
-King's Scholars have the freedom to choose their area of study.
+King's Scholars have the freedom to choose their area of study, and many have gone on to hold prominent positions in the public and private spheres.
 The scholarships were awarded by King Bhumibol Adulyadej, although as of late they have not been presented in person.
 In later years, scholarships are now awarded by Princess Maha Chakri Sirindhorn on behalf of the king.

 The scholarship was first awarded by King Chulalongkorn, and until its cancellation in 1933, after the change of government to a constitutional monarchy, was awarded to two students annually.
 The scholarship in its current form was initiated by King Bhumibol, as a revival of the programme, in 1965.

 Selection Process

 All Thai high school seniors enrolled in the academic year are eligible candidates for the scholarship.
 The qualifying examination is the same national subject tests that are also used for Thai university education and other government scholarships.
 The examinations are administered in the November of each year, from which candidates ranking in the single digits are selected for interviews conducted by the OCSC, which last three days.
 Prospective scholars are vetted through select assessment centers.

 In a typical year, up to nine King's Scholars may be named.
 The names of the 9 highest-scoring candidates are published on the OCSC website in ranked order.
 However, fewer than nine of the highest-scoring candidates may be selected in any given year, depending upon individual performance.
-Following a policy change introduced by the OCSC in 2020, the final rank of each King's Scholar, formerly based on OCSC national examination scores, is now determined by interview performance.
+Following a policy change introduced by the OCSC in 2021, the final rank of each of the nine King's Scholars, formerly based on national examination scores, is now determined by interview performance.
 Furthermore, to be eligible for final selection, the candidate must earn a total of at least 70 points in the interview.
+In 2022, only five candidates were granted the scholarship.